u-boot/u-boot/tools/binman/binman.rst

 -----------------------

 The mkimage tool provides a means to create a FIT.
-Traditionally it has needed an image description file: a device tree, like binman, but in a different format.
+Traditionally it has needed an image description file: a devicetree, like binman, but in a different format.
 More recently it has started to support a '-f auto' mode which can generate that automatically.